Skip to Content

 4. Social Study

-A social worker will conduct an in-depth study of your family environment to ensure the child will be placed in a safe and supportive home.
+A social worker will conduct an in-depth study of your family environment to help ensure the child will be placed in a safe and supportive home.

 5. Finalization Hearing